 A mom to 5 amazing children, Ally, Elizabeth, Luke, Clare, and Isaac, she is also a dog mom to Otter and Lilah.
 In her spare time, she enjoys travel, golf, pickleball, baking, landscape projects and gardening, decorating, cheering on the Green Bay Packers, reading, and spending time with friends and family.

-Madison is dedicated to connecting with families and creating extraordinary experiences for them following their loss.
-Her goal is to first understand what things matter most to each family, then build from that understanding to deliver remarkable service.
 Since joining the staff in 2013, she has been privileged to be there for funeral home and pet service families at a time when she can truly help them.
-Madison graduated from Carl Sandburg College in 2011 with an AAS in Mortuary Science and has since earned the distinction of Certified Funeral Service Practitioner and is a certified InSight Institute Celebrant.
-She and her husband Patrick have two sons, Edsel and Oliver, and two cats, Deb and Mavis.
-They enjoy time spent together camping, traveling, checking out car shows, hunting for unique antiques, and being active members of their church.
+Madison graduated from Carl Sandburg College in 2011 with an AAS in Mortuary Science and has since earned the distinction of Certified Funeral Service Practitioner.
+She is also an InSight Institute Certified Celebrant, which allows her to further serve families by crafting and delivering a unique ceremony when an officiant is needed.

 Randy was born in Peoria to Roger and Patricia Lyman Beard and resided in East Peoria.
 He attended Illinois Central College and is a graduate of Southern Illinois University.
 He married his soulmate, Melissa “Missy” Rentsch, and they have lived in Washington for the last 25 years.
 They have a son, Brad, daughter, Laci who attended Washington Community High School and Illinois Central College.
 Randy has been a funeral director in the Peoria area for the last 25 years joining the staff of Deiters Funeral Home in October of 2014.
 He enjoys spending time with his family, and sports.

 Sabrena was born and raised in Washington and graduated from Washington Community High School in 2019.
 At a young age, Sabrena found a passion for funeral service and wanted to be someone who could help people through difficult times.
-In 2022, she earned her AAS in Mortuary Science from Carl Sandburg College and is thrilled to be starting this new journey as a funeral director intern.
+In 2022, she earned her AAS in Mortuary Science from Carl Sandburg College and is thrilled to be starting this journey as a funeral director.
 In her spare time, she enjoys spending time with her friends, family, and her cats, Binx and Vinnie.

 Before becoming an employee at Deiters Funeral Home & Crematory, Ken served as a middle school principal in Washington School District #52, retiring in 1997.
 Ken is a member of St. Patrick Catholic Church and the Knights of Columbus, having also served on the Parish Board.
 Ken and Karen have been married for 62 years, and have 4 children and 10 grandkids.
 They also have been summer volunteers in the Medicine Bow National Forest in Wyoming for 40 years.